-- You may wish to enter snaps at the annual British Wildlife Photographer Awards.
+- Enter snaps at British Wildlife Photographer Awards.
 Your work could end up in one of their books.

-- Wildlife Photography: Saving My Life One Frame at a Time is a book by a former soldier who recovered from post-traumatic stress & depression, by discovering a hobby and talent for wildlife photography.
-A blend of his story and photography tips.
+- Wildlife Photography: Saving My Life One Frame at a Time is a book by a former soldier who recovered from post-traumatic stress & depression, by discovering wildlife photography.
+Contains his story and tips.

 - Got photography or design skills?
-Volunteer with Operation Photo Rescue, which helps restore photos lost to fire & flood.
+Volunteer with Operation Photo Rescue, to restore photos lost to fire & flood.